Hamburger Hamlet: Food

 In an era when putting bacon and cheese on a burger was considered luxuriantly deluxe, Hamburger Hamlet topped its burger with guacamole, baked beans and marinara sauce.
 They served a burger with jalapeños on garlic toast.
 The "Emperor Henry IV" burger came with ham, bacon and Russian dressing.
 As far back as 1977, the restaurant was even serving a bunless burger for the carb conscious.
 (It was based in L.A., after all.)

-Locations included 6914 Hollywood Boulevard, Sunset Boulevard within the West Hollywood city limits, along Adams Blvd. in Costa Mesa, Pasadena (closed in 2014 to become a Du-par's), and the last location to close, Sherman Oaks.
+Menu items

+Some of the items available listed on a 1981 menu include: